microsoft/typed-rest-client/README.md

 A lightweight Rest and Http Client optimized for use with TypeScript with generics and async await.

-## Status

-Stable version 0.15.6 and 1.0 is in preview (npm install typed-rest-client@preview).
-We expect to release 1.0 very soon.

 ## Features

   - Rest and Http Client with typescript generics and async/await/Promises
   - Typings included so no need to acquire separately (great for intellisense and no versioning drift)
-  - Basic, Bearer and NTLM Support out of the box
+  - Basic, Bearer and NTLM Support out of the box.
+Extensible handlers for others.
   - Proxy support
   - Certificate support (Self-signed server and client cert)
   - Redirects supported